levand/lv-cljs-lib/README.md

 # lv-cljs-lib

-A Leiningen template for a project with ClojureScript and cljx, set up for distribution as a library.
+A Leiningen template for a project with ClojureScript, cljx, clojure.test, clojurescript.test and double-check.

+## Usage

+1. Run `lein new lv-cljs-lib my-project-name`
+2. Run `lein test` in the new project to see the stub test code run.
+3. Edit the project to suit your own ends.

 ## License